anthayes92/Python-Projects/README.md

 This collaborative project (consisting of a bunch of physics PhDs with a passion for rock climbing!) used data scraped from the climbing website: https://www.8a.nu/

-In this folder we see part of this analysis in which the BMI of climbers around Europe is compared to that of the general population.
-This is done for the European countries for which there is the most data available on climbers.
+Here we see part of this analysis in which the BMI of climbers around Europe is compared to that of the general population using publicly available EU 1024 census data.
+This focuses on the European countries for which there is the most data available on climbers (via "8a" users).

 The results are divided between males and females: https://github.com/anthayes92/Python-Showcase/tree/master/Data%20Analysis%20Example/Results